halley-wmf/MagicQuestions/replit.md

 # Overview

-This is a full-stack question rating game application built with React and Express.
-The app presents users with thought-provoking questions that they can rate with thumbs up/down, similar to a "Would You Rather" style game but with single questions.
+This is a full-stack magical questions team-building game built with React and Express.
+The app helps remote teams connect through thought-provoking questions that spark meaningful conversations.
+Users can rate questions with thumbs up/down voting and administrators can manage the question pool.
+The application currently has 15 default questions covering topics from lighthearted fun to thoughtful reflection.
 The system includes both a user-facing game interface and an admin panel for managing questions.
 The application uses a modern tech stack with TypeScript, Tailwind CSS, and shadcn/ui components for a polished user experience.

 # User Preferences